asadcodes155/EV-Battery-Health-Assistant/README.md

-EV-Battery-Health-Assistant
-🔋 EV Battery Health Assistant
+*🔋 EV Battery Health Assistant

 An ML-powered Streamlit application that analyzes electric vehicle battery logs and predicts battery degradation based on key battery and charging characteristics.